Gaya Herrington: Career

 Her study made headlines around the world in July 2021, being publicized in major newspapers in the United States and in the United Kingdom, Sweden, Greece, China, Sri Lanka and other countries.
 Herrington was surprised by the sudden surge in attention and by the news headlines used, since they suggested that her research suddenly demonstrated that the planet was on the brink of collapse.
 Herrington believed this to simplify the message and discount that she had confirmed predictions that were almost half a century old.
 She was subsequently interviewed in The Guardian and was a guest on sustainability-related podcasts.
 In a 2022 article, Herrington stated that she "did not predict the end of the world" but instead that humanity now had "a now or never opportunity to change direction".
-Also in 2022, Herrington was a contributing author to Limits and Beyond, a book published by the Swiss think-thank The Club of Rome exploring what has been done since the publication of The Limits of Growth and what can be done next.
+Also in 2022, Herrington was a contributing author to Limits and Beyond, a book published by the Swiss think-tank The Club of Rome exploring what has been done since the publication of The Limits of Growth and what can be done next.

 As of 2022, Herrington presently works as the Vice President of ESG Research (environment, social and governance research) at Schneider Electric and is a member of, and advisor to, The Club of Rome's Transformational Economics Commission.
 Herrington is a frequent presenter and speaker on sustainability topics, having held presentations and talks at several universities both in the United States and internationally, as well as at events hosted by the United Nations Department of Economic and Social Affairs and the United States Department of Commerce.